JetBrains/kotlin-playground/examples.md

 ```
 </div>

 If you want to hide test classes in you code snippet just set the attribute `folded-button` to `false` value.

+Also you can create the marker: just put your text between `<taskWindow>Your text</taskWindow>` selector.

 <div class="kotlin-code" data-target-platform="junit" folded-button="false">